R-A-M/R-A-M/README.md

 ### Hi, I'm Rafael Mejia.

 Progress is my happy place.
 I build teams and ship value.
-I write my best code in a good suit.
+I prefer to code in a suit.

 - 💬 Talk to me about hard problems, travel, books and cooking
 - 🔭 I’m currently building the best data platform in the insurance industry